private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 ## Addition {#addition}

 Addition of two values in this setting is trivial and requires no communication between parties.
-To add x to y, each party adds their shares.
-That is, to compute z = x + y, each party separately computes the sum of the shares they
+To add `x` to `y`, each party adds their shares.
+That is, to compute `z = x + y`, each party separately computes the sum of the shares they
 hold:

 ~~~ pseudocode